Certified Payment Processing Review

 I don’t always think the BBB does a great job when it comes to assessing a business’s rating.
-Many questionable companyies seem to earn, against all odds, an “A+” rating despite hundreds of recent complaints.
+Many questionable companies seem to earn, against all odds, an “A+” rating despite hundreds of recent complaints.
 This is not the case for Certified Payment Processing.
-With 322 complaints for the past 3 years, many serious or unresolved, CPP gets a big fat F from the Better Business Bureau.
-When we first reviewed CPP a couple of years ago, they had 75 complaints and a D rating.
-Clearly, things are going downhill.
+With 141 complaints for the past 3 years, CPP gets a B+ from the Better Business Bureau.
+Why the increase from the BBB?
+They started responding to complaints and now only have 5 complaints that weren’t resolved to the customers’ satisfaction.

 Here are some of the most common complaints against Certified Payment Processing:

 - Large number of complaints from former sales reps: Whenever I see a high number of complaints from sales reps, it tells me that the company is running a “churn and burn” type operation.
 The goal being to get as many commission-only independent or in-house sales agents under the CPP banner, then letting them loose.
 The focus becomes quantity over quality.
 That’s always a bad recipe for the merchant because usually these reps aren’t educated enough and end up signing you into bum deals due to the lure of a fat paycheck.